Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 >
 > Robustness: Mook \(unless given an opportunity to rest and rearm\).
 >
-> Good at: Spotting people sneaking out of the city, shooting, close combat.
+> Good at: Spotting people sneaking out of the city, shooting, close combat, ignoring the monsters.
 >
 > Poor at: Spotting people sneaking into the city, being sufficiently numerous to cover the entire wall, communicating.
+>
 > **Agatone, Last Commander of the Wall**
 >
 > * Seasoned soldier, broken man.
 > * I will fall last.
+> * Driven to duty past sanity.
 >
 > Robustness: Underboss.
 >
 > Good at: Strategy.
 >
 > Poor at: Living with the consequences of his choices.

+Within a few days, once he concludes that his men will soon be too weak to hold the wall, Agatone might come to the conclusion burn the city